Nine layers, one verdict

 Where to go next

 Each layer has its own reference in the Validators and Guards docs pages.
-The playground runs five of them against your own prompts.
+The playground runs eight of them against your own prompts.